PulzAid v2

 Outcome & Impact

-+65% average time-on-site on the redesigned website — validating the new IA, visual language, and SEO strategy.
++65% time-on-site — On the redesigned website — validating the new IA, visual language, and SEO-first technical architecture.

-Clearer case management — customers could finally understand their case status and what to do next, reducing confusion-driven support requests.
+Clearer case management — Customers could finally understand their case status and what to do next in the web app, driving down confusion-driven support requests.

-Zero handoff design — owning both Figma and React meant every pixel shipped as designed.
-The shared design system ensures consistency across both products without coordination overhead.
+Zero design-to-dev handoff — Owning both Figma and React meant every pixel shipped exactly as designed.
+The shared system ensured consistency across both products immediately.